 Property Details {!searchString} The system supplies this search term to search across the community.
-Show the All results tab.
-Check the box to show search results in one list under All.
+Show the All results tab Check the box to show search results in one list under All.
 Search Results Tabs Add or remove tabs to customize which lists search results are displayed in.

-(1) Important: To allow your users to find a custom object's records when they search, in Salesforce setup create a custom tab set to Default On or Default Off.
-Creating a custom tab enables the custom object's Allow Search setting.
+- (1) Important: To allow your users to find a custom object's records when they search, in Salesforce setup create a custom tab set to Default On or Default Off.
+Creating a custom tab enables the custom object's Allow Search setting. - Example: - Note: To see results from all feed types in a community (including questions and posts on records), select the Show search results from all feeds, including questions, posts, and comments option on the Discussions tab.

-Example: Global Search Results shown in the community:
+Global Search Results shown in the community: